MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 > [!TIP]
 > In general, only 10%-20% of your community will go out of their way to actively seek out training and educational information.
 These types of people might naturally evolve to become your Power BI champions.
 Everyone else is usually just trying to get the job done as quickly as possible because their time, focus, and energy are needed elsewhere.
 Therefore, it's important to make information easy for your community users to find.

 The goal is to consistently direct users in the community to the centralized portal to find information.
-The corresponding obligation for the COE is to ensure that the information needed is there.
-It requires discipline when everyone is busy.
-It's an important priority.
+The corresponding obligation for the COE is to ensure that the information users need is available in the centralized portal.
+Keeping the portal updated requires discipline when everyone is busy.

 In larger organizations, it may be difficult to implement one single centralized portal.
 When it's not practical to consolidate into a single portal, a centralized hub can serve as an aggregator, which contain links to the other locations.

 > [!IMPORTANT]
 > Although saving time finding information is important, the goal of a centralized portal is more than that.
 It's about making information readily available to help your user community do the right thing.
 They should be able to find information during their normal course of work, with as little friction as possible.
 Until it's easier to complete a task within the guardrails established by the COE and data governance team, some users will continue to complete their tasks by circumventing policies that are put in place.
 The recommended path must become the path of least resistance.
 Having a centralized portal can help achieve this goal.

 It takes time for community users to think of the centralized portal as their natural first stop for finding information.
 It takes consistent redirection to the portal to change habits.
 Sending someone a link to an original document location in the portal builds better habits than, for instance, including the answer in an email response.
-It's the same challenge described in the [User support](powerbi-adoption-roadmap-user-support.md#community-documentation) article (community documentation).
+It's the same challenge described in the [User support](powerbi-adoption-roadmap-user-support.md#community-documentation) article.

 ## Training

 A key factor for successfully enabling users in a Power BI community is training.
 It is important that the right training resources are readily available and easily discoverable.
 While some users are so enthusiastic about Power BI that they'll find information and figure things out on their own, it isn't true for most of the user community.

-Making sure your community of users has access to the training resources they need to be successful doesn't mean that you need to develop your own training content.
+Making sure your community users have access to the training resources they need to be successful doesn't mean that you need to develop your own training content.
 Developing training content is often counterproductive due to the rapidly evolving nature of the product.
 Fortunately, an abundance of training resources are available in the worldwide community.
 A curated set of links goes a long way to help users organize and focus their training efforts, especially for tool training, which focuses on the technology.
 All external links should be validated by the COE for accuracy and credibility.
 It's a key opportunity for the COE to add value because COE stakeholders are in an ideal position to understand the learning needs of the community, and to identify and locate trusted sources of quality learning materials.

 You'll find the greatest return on investment with creating custom training materials for _organizational-specific_ processes, while relying on content produced by others for everything else.
 It's also useful to have a short training class that focuses primarily on topics like how to find documentation, getting help, and interacting with the community.

 > [!TIP]
 > One of the goals of training is to help people learn new skills while helping them avoid bad habits.
 It can be a balancing act.
 For instance, you don't want to overwhelm people by adding in a lot of complexity and friction to a beginner-level class for report creators.
 However, it's a great investment to make newer content creators aware of things that could otherwise take them a while to figure out.
-An ideal example is teaching the ability to use live connection for reports to an existing dataset.
-By teaching this concept at the earliest logical time, you can save someone thinking they always need one dataset for every report and so encourage the good habit of reusing existing datasets across reports.
+An ideal example is teaching the ability to use a [live connection](../connect-data/desktop-report-lifecycle-datasets.md) to report from an existing dataset.
+By teaching this concept at the earliest logical time, you can save a less experienced creator thinking they always need one dataset for every report (and encourage the good habit of reusing existing datasets across reports).

-Some larger organizations experience a lot of continual employee transfers and turnover.
-It results in an increased need for a repeatable set of training resources.
+Some larger organizations experience continual employee transfers and turnover.
+Such frequent change results in an increased need for a repeatable set of training resources.

 ### Training resources and approaches

 There are many training approaches because people learn in different ways.
 If you can monitor and measure usage of your training materials, you'll learn over time what works best.
 Some training might be delivered more formally, such as classroom training with hands-on labs.
-While other types of training are less formal, such as:
+Other types of training are less formal, such as:

 - Lunch and learn presentations.
 - Short how-to videos targeted to a specific goal.